 Annual Appointments

-A woman’s body changes so much over the course of their life, so it should come as no surprise that their medical needs change as well.
+A woman’s body changes so much throughout their life, so it should come as no surprise that their medical needs change as well.
 Keeping your heart in good health may look very different in your 20s than it does in your 50s.
 Annual visits with your physician are crucial to monitoring these changes and are vital for overall health.

-When visiting your doctor, make sure you go in with a knowledge of your family history and be ready to discuss other risk factors.
-Don’t be afraid to offer up information as opposed to waiting for them to ask.
+When visiting your doctor, make sure you know your family history and are ready to discuss other risk factors.
+Don’t be afraid to offer information rather than waiting for them to ask.
 It’s essential to be actively engaged in the conversation and guide it in a way that gets you the answers and information you’re looking for.

 Keeping track of your own health in between appointments can also help your doctor make recommendations.
 You can even get yourself a heart monitor to make it easy.
 Knowing your average heart rate, blood pressure, and cholesterol levels will be a tremendous help when determining the best medical advice.

 As you can see, heart disease has never been just a “male issue.”
 When it comes to your health, awareness is key.
 Prioritizing your heart health will put you on a path to better health overall.
-Keep these points in mind when establishing a heart-healthy routine to lower your risk of heart disease.
+Remember these points when establishing a heart-healthy routine to lower your risk of heart disease.

 Read Next: